 Interestingly, though assembling hedgerows had more network reorganizations than non-assembling communities, pollinator species and interaction turnover occurred at similar rates across site types.
 Assembling hedgerows have higher turnover than non-assembling field margins only when interactions were weighted by their similarity.
 This is likely because though species and interactions are turning over at the field margins, species and interactions that fill similar roles in the network are replacing each other.
 In contrast, at the assembling hedgerows, unique interactions are turning over as the networks continually reorganize.
 Non-assembling mature hedgerow communities, however, had similar rates of weighted interaction turnover as assembling hedgerows but also the lowest pollinator turnover.
 Pollinator communities at mature hedgerows may be generally more stable, but rare and/or specialized pollinators could generate this pattern if they entered a community, formed unique interactions with plants that did not previously share pollinators, but did not persist in the networks.
 These species would not contribute strongly to network reorganization or species turnover, but would enhance weighted interaction turnover.
-Mature hedgerows may thus both support more stable pollination communities and likely ecosystem services, while also providing resources for rare and/or specialized species (Kremen and M’Gonigle 2015; M’Gonigle et al. 2015).
+Mature hedgerows may thus both support more stable pollinator communities and likely ecosystem services, while also providing resources for rare and/or specialized species (Kremen and M’Gonigle 2015; M’Gonigle et al. 2015).

-When we explore the how the network-level interaction patterns changed through time, we found that nestedness did increase as the community assembled, as would be expected if colonizing, specialist species preferentially attached to a central, generalist core (Albrecht, Riesen, and Schmid 2010).
+When we explore how the network-level interaction patterns changed through time, we found that nestedness did increase as the community assembled, as would be expected if colonizing, specialist species preferentially attached to a central, generalist core (Albrecht, Riesen, and Schmid 2010).
 In addition, connectance decreased, as would be expected if the network is being colonized by specialist species and the overall mean number of interactions per species did not change.
 However, the frequent changing points in network organization, dynamic nature of species positions in the networks, and turnover of species and interactions all point to an assembly mechanism other than preferential attachment.
 The stable level of network-level specialization through the assembly process may be due to the increased colonization of specialized species (M’Gonigle et al. 2015) accompanied by an increase in the diet breath of resident species.
 This would be expected if resident species were able to minimize their foraging time by expanding their diet breath as plant diversity increases with hedgerow maturation (Waser et al. 1996; Pyke 1984; Blüthgen et al. 2007; Albrecht, Riesen, and Schmid 2010).
 Such a change in pollinator behavior would also explain the increase in network nestedness.
 Because so many mechanisms give rise to the same patterns of interaction, additional tests are necessary to assess the contribution of different mechanisms to community assembly.

 Interestingly, however, the changes in network patterns with assembly the robustness of hedgerow communities to species loss did not change with assembly.
 This is particularly surprising given the observed increase in nestedness, which is often associated with an enhanced in robustness to extinction (Memmott, Waser, and Price 2004).
 Perhaps assembling hedgerows have yet to reach sufficient levels of nestedness to realize the benefits nestedness confers.
 Nestedness of the assembling hedgerows, however, did not asymptote within the eight years following restoration that the sites were surveyed, so hedgerow networks may eventually reach sufficient levels of nestedness to gain the robustness advantage.